-The Group operates a group personal contribution pension scheme for the benefit of the employees.
-The pension cost charge for the year represents contributions payable by the Group to the fund and amounted to £320,358 (2020: £313,181).
-At the year end the contributions payable to the scheme were £46,383 (2020: £42,232).
+The Group operates a personal contribution pension scheme for the benefit of the employees.
+The pension cost charge for the year represents contributions payable by the Group to the fund and amounted to £329,901 (2021: £320,358).
+At the year end the contributions payable to the scheme were £46,263 (2021: £46,383).
+In addition to this there are retirement benefits relating to the India subsidiary which are disclosed in note 17.